Custom Expression Editor

 Boolean Expressions

-• (x > 5) AND (x < 10) which is equivalent to (x > 5) && (x < 10).
-You can use either of these styles, your choice.
+• (x > 5) AND (x < 10), which is the same as (x > 5) && (x < 10).
+Use whichever style you like.

-• (x >= 2) OR (x ==7), which is equivalent to (x >= 2) || (x == 7).
-You can use either of these styles.
+• (x >= 2) OR (x == 7), which is the same as (x >= 2) || (x == 7).
+Again, either style works.

 Last updated on Feb 16, 2020